Poojit-Matukumalli/Project-RelayX/README.md

 - **Replay Protection:**
   All messages are signed and timestamped.

-- **Email Integration:**
-  New users automatically receive their signature public keys via email.

 - **Cross-Platform Desktop:**
   Flutter UI runs on Windows, Linux, and Android.

-- **Zero Metadata:**
+- **Minimal Metadata:**
-  No unnecessary data is included in the envelope — privacy-first design.
+  No Sensitive data is included in the envelope — privacy-first design.
+All details at [Packet info](GitHub-docs/packet_info.md)

 ---